Diet of Porvoo: Preparation

-During the Finnish War between Sweden and Russia, the four Estates of Russian occupied Finland (Nobility, Clergy, Burghers and Peasants) were assembled at Porvoo (Borgå) by Tsar Alexander I, the new Grand Prince of Finland, between 25 March and 19 July 1809.
+Events

 The central event at Porvoo was the sovereign pledge and the oaths of the Estates in Porvoo Cathedral on 29 March.
-All of the Estates swore their oaths of allegiance, committing themselves to accepting the Emperor as Grand Prince of Finland as the true authority and to keep the constitution and the form of government unchanged.
+All of the Estates swore their oaths of allegiance, committing themselves to accepting the Emperor as Grand Duke of Finland as the true authority and to keep the constitution and the form of government unchanged.
 Alexander I subsequently promised to govern Finland in accordance with its laws and let the Finnish keep their religion and rights.
-This was thought to essentially mean that the emperor confirmed the Swedish Instrument of Government from 1772 as the constitution of Finland, although it was also interpreted to mean respecting the existing codes and statutes.
+This was thought to essentially mean that the emperor confirmed the Swedish Instrument of Government from 1772 as the constitution of Finland, although it was also interpreted to simply mean respecting other, "subordinate laws" - existing codes and other statutes.

 The diet had required that it would be convened again after the Finnish War, which separated Finland from Sweden, had been concluded.
 On 17 September, the conflict was settled by the Treaty of Fredrikshamn, but it would take five decades for the Finnish Estates to be called again.